 Have you ever left your home wondering if you left your door unlocked, or if you left your lights on or even left your HVAC system running?
 If you’re traveling for the holidays, this feeling can be compounded as you might not be back for an extended time period.

-By combining smart home automation devices like smart door locks to check your front door lock status, smart lighting to check your home’s lighting, and smart thermostats to adjust your home’s heating and air conditioning, you’ll be able to control nearly every system in your home, all from the palm of your hand.
+By combining smart home automation devices like to check your front door lock status, smart lighting to check your home’s lighting, and smart thermostats to adjust your home’s heating and air conditioning, you’ll be able to control nearly every system in your home, all from the palm of your hand.